This post may contain affiliate links (read more)

 If like me, you’ve changed jobs a lot you might find that you have many pensions dotted about around the place.
 My last two employments I had paperwork from, but I couldn’t find anything from my previous employer despite being certain I had paid into a pension with them.
 I used this simple online service and by just inputting my employers name, I found out who the pension was with and was able to contact them for more information.
 There is also a pension tracing service but this is not something I’ve personally had experience with.

 As with the pensions, register to view and manage your mortgage online.
 With my personal mortgage, I am able to easily make one off overpayments online and can also increase my regular direct debit.
 Accessing your account online gives you more timely and accurate balance information than waiting for the annual statement to roll around.
-You are also reminded then what deal you’re on and if/when that changes.
+You also get reminders then about what deal you’re on and if/when that changes.

 If you’re paying off debt you might not be in a position to overpay your mortgage, but for a bit of inspiration, place around with this Mortgage Overpayment Calculator and see how much time you could knock off your mortgage term, if you overpaid by the amount you’re currently paying to debt.
 If that’s not motivation, I don’t know what is!

 Even if you’re not in a position to make a significant overpayment yet, consider overpaying by just a small amount.
-We rounded our Direct Debit up by £4ish and it has knocked 6 months off the term and saved nearly £800 in interest.
+We rounded our Direct Debit up by £4ish.
+This has knocked 6 months off the term and saved nearly £800 in interest.
 Who would have thought such a small amount could have such an impact?

 The advice on emergency funds varies and personally, I don’t feel comfortable with less than £1,000.
 However, all our circumstances vary and what means emergency for you might not for someone else.
 The most important thing is you try to set aside some money to cover you for situations where you’d usually reach for the credit card.
 Even if it’s just a few hundred pound, having an emergency fund in place offers you a safety net to stop you going backwards and back into debt.